kaapivalli/Simple-python/README.md

 The programs for which i found the sources being less or none are given more priority and thus have been uploaded in this repo.

 If any mistakes found, kindly comment.
 I'm always in learning mode.
-If you get any doubts in the code too, you're welcome in comments section.
+If in case of doubts in the code also you're welcome in comments section.

-Program files with _DS_ in their names belong to B.Sc Data Science with Computer science curriculum and the ones with _CS_ belong B.Sc computer science curriculum.
+Program files with _DS_ in their names belong to B.Sc Data Science with Computer science curriculum and the ones with _CS_ belong to B.Sc Computer science curriculum.
 The file names suffixed with _op_ are outputs of their prefixed number (and branch)

 Thank you,